The Peer Gynt Trail

 Day 1 Meet in the Espedalen Valley

 Your guide will meet you at the family run hotel at the top of the Espedalen Valley.
 One of the oldest settled sites in the area, the hotel has superb views across the lake and the mountains of the Jotunheim National Park.
-On arrival you can fully relax and take in the calm of the wilderness as we will spend two nights at the Dalseter Hotel.
+On arrival you can fully relax and take in the calm of the wilderness as we will spend three nights at the Dalseter Hotel.

 We suggest that flights are made to Oslo Gardermoen Airport.
 You can fly to Trop, and then travel into Oslo.
 We ask you to plan your flights to allow you to take the train at 1429hrs, which is a journey of about 2.5hrs.
 The latest train timetables are published 3 months beforehand, but the time varies very little.
 By taking this train you will benefit from our group transfer from the station at Vinstra which is included in your trip fee.
 If you choose to take another train please note the transfer from Vinstra is not included.
 If you think your flight will not make the 1429hrs train, please contact us before booking your flights to discuss the options.
 Train details are given below in Further Information.